lfcourtney/Witness3DWebSimulationViewer/README.md

 A `npm` script exists in the `package.json` file to generate the HTML document website using TypeDoc.
 Running this script by executing `npm run generate-docs` will output the updated HTML document to the `docs` directory.
 Excluded from the HTML documentation are the TypeScript test files.

+**NOTE that < and > characters need to be escaped (e.g., \<) for them to show up in HTML report.
+Otherwise, the content encapsulated between the opening < and > characters will not appear in HTML report.**

 # Important Links & Docs

 - [3D Command Reference 21](./WitnessDocs/3D%20Command%20Reference%2021.pdf)